TheNexusAvenger/Enigma/README.md

 - `--trace`: Enables trace + debug logging (such as average timings for sending data).
 - `--debug-http`: Enables logging for the ASP.NET server used by the comapnion plugin.
   - Logging is disabled by default due to ASP.NET being *very* noisy during normal operation.

+### Graphical User Interface
+At the moment, no user interface is provided.
+A SteamVR overlay for statistics and temporarily pausing/resuming would be ideal, but help is wanted to achieve this (OpenGL or Vulkan knowledge potentially required).
+A desktop application will most likely be made in the near future using [Avalonia](https://github.com/AvaloniaUI/Avalonia) due to it being cross-platform.

 ## Roblox Library API
 The Roblox library has a few functions in the root module.